pikarpov-LANL/COLLAPSO1D/README.md

 3. [Setup Details](README.md#setup-details)
 4. [Make Commands](README.md#make-commands)

 This is a 1D lagrangian code to explore CCSN modeling.
 For progenitors, it takes KEPLER generated data.
-Currently, there is support for [Heger et al, 2000](https://2sn.org/stellarevolution/) and [Sukhbold et al, 2016](https://arxiv.org/abs/1510.04643).
+Currently, there is support for [Heger & Woosley, 2000:](https://2sn.org/stellarevolution/) and [Sukhbold et al, 2016](https://arxiv.org/abs/1510.04643).

 Turbulence is treated through mixing length theory (MLT) and Machine Learning (ML) based models.
 The latter has been trained using the [Sapsan](https://github.com/pikarpov-LANL/Sapsan) ML pipeline.